Nikon D750 vs Pentax KP

 |Pentax K-3 II« »||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Pentax K-3 II|

 |Pentax K-5« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Pentax K-5|

 It is notable that the D750 has a headphone jack, which is not present on the KP This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Nikon D750 (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the KP are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the KP does not have a direct predecessor.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D750 and the Pentax KP?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.